Origin of the Vijayanagara Empire: Kannadiga origin theory

 According to R. C. Dhere, founders of the Vijayanagara Empire were from present-day Karnataka.
 They claimed Yadava lineage and were of Kuruba origin.
 Their family deity (Kuladevata) was Virupaksha, who is a form of Shiva, and became the principal deity of the state during their reign.
-Virupaksha is derived from Virupa which means strange looking or ugly (indicating three eyes of Shiva) and aksha in Sanskrit means eyes.
+Virupaksha is derived from Virupaa in sanskrit which means diversly and aksha means eyes, i.e. one who has his eyes everywhere.
 Virappa, also known as Birappa, is a honorific version of Virupa where the suffix "-appa" indicates fatherhood in Kannada and Virappa is an exclusive deity of Kurubas.
 Sangamas worshiped Virupaksha together with other pastoralist god Vitthal and worship of Vitthal is consistent with other pastoralist Deccan dynasties, of Kannadiga origin, that claimed Yadava lineage (Hoysalas and Seunas).
 Inscriptions on the temples constructed by Vijayanagara Emperors in Lepakshi indicate that Vitthal and Virupaksha were originally worshiped as Vitthal and Birappa.
 Kurubas consider Vitthal and Birappa as brothers and worship them as inseparable companions.
 Dhere further looks at the sculptures on the various temples constructed by the Sangamas, where all the sculptures of human beings are dressed as Kurubas, indicating the family that built those temples.

 Aiyangar opines that since the Kakatiya dynasty collapsed about 20 years before the demise of Veera Ballala III of Hoysala Empire in 1342 CE, and Hosapattana was established as a second capital by Veera Ballala III (which eventually became the capital of the Vijayanagara Empire) it would be impossible for Harihara, the founder of fledgling empire to attain such a high position in a short time without having close ties to Hoysala Empire.